imanoliri/InteractiveBook/README.md

     - Shorter version
     - Comic.
     - Quiz from the story.
+    - Poems.
+    - Spellcaster -> choose magic: choose the kind of magic that fits the poem the best.
+    - Spellcaster -> fill the gaps: Fill in the poems to launch a spell.

 - Manual, probably assisted with AI:
     - Interactive maps with hover and click to go to other maps.